joemiller/dotfiles/_hammerspoon/README.md

 - When joining a "foreign" network (ie: not home network) auto mute sound output
 - When joining specific networks, auto-connect a Tunnelblick VPN (OpenVPN).
-This is nice to auto-joining a VPN when connecting to public (coffeeshop!) networks.
+This is nice for auto-joining a VPN when connecting to public (coffeeshop!) networks.

 References / Resources
 ----------------------